uNmAnNeR/imaskjs/plugins/react/README.md

   radix=".",
   value="123",  // possible to use `unmaskedValue`, but not both onAccept={
-    // first argument is `value` or `unmaskedValue` depending on prop above (value, mask) => console.log(value)
+    // first argument will be `value` or `unmaskedValue` depending on prop above (value, mask) => console.log(value)
   },
   // ...and more mask props in a guide